-EDF, the leading producer and supplier of electricity in France invites you to discover electricity and nuclear power.
-How do we produce electricity?
+EDF, France's leading electricity producer and supplier, invites you to discover electricity and nuclear power.
+How is electricity produced?
 How does a nuclear power plant work?

 Come and get the answers directly on site!